pranavanand17/pranavanand17/README.md

+*"A fool with all his other faults has this also, he is always getting ready to live."* - Epicurus
 ##
 ![images](https://github.com/user-attachments/assets/f50aab33-cd32-44e6-b844-4e48a07aec61)
 ##
-*A fool with all his other faults has this also, he is always getting ready to live.* - Epicurus

 - **Languages:** Python, C, C++, Java, HTML, CSS
 - **Interests:** Reading, coding, drawing